neeraj-k23/Areete_anomaly/README.md

 Box Plot by Hour: Box plot of metric values grouped by hour.

 # Running streamlit interface
-save python file such that your directories match.
+Save python file such that your directories match.

 Run command in the terminal :

 streamlit run file_name.py